Retentional Direct Realism (by Daniele Cassaghi)

 Amodal completion in vision and audition.
-A relationship between perception and mental imagery (By Elvira Di Bona)
+A relationship between perception and mental imagery (by Elvira Di Bona)

-Analysis, forthcoming
+Analysis, 2025

 Do sounds occupy a different temporal location than their sources? (by Elvira Di Bona)